Sponzee Connects Brands and Creators in a Social Commerce Revolution

 Shopify, WooCommerce, and Magento cover standard ecommerce well.
 They handle product listings, a standard checkout, basic promotions, and a handful of payment gateways.
 The ceiling appears when the business model requires something the platform wasn't designed to support.
 Complex product configurations with dozens of interdependent attributes, B2B pricing tiers per account, multi-vendor marketplace logic with seller-specific fulfilment and split payouts, subscription mechanics with custom box curation, or a catalogue size that pushes the platform's performance and API rate limits.
 At that point, the choice is maintaining expensive developer workarounds that break on every platform update, or building a system designed for the actual business model from the start.

 We build ecommerce software for businesses at this decision point, and for those that have already reached it after launching on a standard platform.
 We've built custom ecommerce platforms, multi-vendor marketplaces, headless commerce frontends, subscription commerce systems, and B2B ordering portals.
-We understand the operational requirements specific to ecommerce: catalogue attribute flexibility, checkout conversion, inventory accuracy across locations, payment processing reliability, and the integration landscape between the ecommerce platform, warehouse management, ERP, and 3PL systems.
+We understand the operational requirements specific to ecommerce: catalogue attribute flexibility, checkout conversion, inventory accuracy across locations, payment processing reliability, PCI-DSS scope for how card data is captured and stored, and the integration landscape between the ecommerce platform, warehouse management, ERP, and 3PL systems.
 These are designed into the system from the start, not retrofitted later.

 Product catalogue complexity forcing custom development work every time a new attribute or variant type is added